MicrosoftDocs/win32-pr.it-it/desktop-src/wpd_sdk/iportabledevicepropvariantcollection-gettype.md

 ## <a name="remarks"></a>Commenti

-Tutti gli elementi archiviati in un **IPortableDevicePropVariantCollection** sono dello stesso tipo.
+Tutti gli elementi archiviati in **un oggetto IPortableDevicePropVariantCollection** sono dello stesso tipo.

 ## <a name="requirements"></a>Requisiti